CDA Buying Advice – Hobs

 Induction compatible pans

 The only specific requirement for cooking on an induction hob is that only ferromagnetic pans will work (A fridge magnet will stick to the base of the pan if it is compatible with induction hobs).
-High quality, flat based pans work best with induction and these will also give the best efficiency in use, and new pans will carry an “induction” symbol on the packaging to show they can be used.
+High quality, flat based pans work best with induction and these will also give the best efficiency in use, and new pans will carry this symbol on the packaging to show they can be used.